Recognizing exceptional volunteers with the Cornerstone

 As part of its 100th Season Celebrations in 2012-13, the OLT introduced the Cornerstone to recognize and acknowledge the contribution made by select volunteers who have gone above and beyond to make the OLT the thriving community organization that it is today; they are the human cornerstones of the theatre.

 The first ten volunteers were inducted into the Cornerstone on August 25, 2013, as part of the final event of OLT’s 100th Season.
 For the next seven years, up to five outstanding volunteers have had their names added to this illustrious group.
 They are chosen from nominations submitted by current and past volunteers, members, and subscribers.
 Nominees are people who have made an extraordinary contribution to the development of the Ottawa Little Theatre through their work as volunteers over a very long period, typically at least 20 years.
+Cornerstone Inductions went into hiatus during and following the Covid pandemic but returned in 2024.

-The Cornerstone Inductions went into hiatus during and following the Covid pandemic but are back now!
 Do you know an OLT volunteer who deserves to be honoured?
 Have they consistently made an exceptional contribution to our theatre?
 If so, please use the nomination form to let us know.
 Maybe you will see their name on the lobby wall in 2025!

 Cornerstone Nomination Form